As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Spark plugs get fouled from carbon deposits and oil from the combustion process.
 When a spark plug is fouled it won’t be able to operate properly, as the gap can become larger.

 Bad spark plugs will cause rough idle and misfire issues, so make sure to replace them every 30k miles.
+You can get good deals on spark plugs on Amazon here.
 The rough idle from bad spark plugs can feel more harsh, as it can literally make the engine shake.

 Positive Crankcase Ventilation, or PCV.
 The PCV valve takes un-burned gases that escape from the cylinders into the crankcase and brings them back to your intake pipe for re-use.
 It really makes for an efficient engine, until it becomes clogged.